 Submit the following information directly to the School of Education, using School of Education forms:

-- Alaska passing scores from the Praxis I or Praxis Core ASE exam in reading, writing and mathematics and score from Praxis II Elementary Content exam (test 5014 or 5018).
+- Alaska passing scores from the Praxis I or Praxis Core ASE exam in reading, writing and mathematics and score from Praxis II Elementary Content exam (test 5018).

 - A writing sample, autobiography, evidence of successful paid or volunteer teaching/learning experience, evidence of successful cross-cultural experience.

 - Evidence of technology competence through successful completion of ED F237A, ED F237B, ED F237C and ED F237D or by successfully challenging each of the four components of the two-credit course.

 - Completed Alaska Department of Education and Early Development authorization packet (fingerprint cards and criminal background check necessary to work in schools).
 Packet is available from the School of Education.

 - Some school districts may require interns to submit a physical examination form.

 |ED F624||Foundations of Education in Alaska: From Segregation to Standards 2||3|

 |ED F625||Exceptional Learners and Child Development: Individual and Cultural Characteristics||3|

 |ED F411||Reading, Writing, Language Arts: Methods and Curriculum Development||3|